 Why Is It a Noxious Weed?

 Tansy ragwort is toxic and a threat to livestock and agriculture.
 All plant parts are toxic, with the highest amount of alkaloids in flowers then leaves, roots and stems.
 Toxic properties are a possible threat to humans through food chain contaminants.
+Find out more about tansy ragwort toxicity in our booklet: Protect Your Horses and Livestock From Toxic Plants.

 How would I identify it?